-The balance between production and consumption within a specific operating hour is created through the regulation market by the upward and downward regulation of production and consumption to handle physical imbalances taking into account the effects on congestions.
+The balance between production and consumption within a specific operating hour is created through the regulation market by the upward and downward regulation of production and consumption to handle physical imbalances taking into account the effects on congestions.8

 The price of the regulation power during the specified operating hour (the balancing interval 60 minutes) is determined on the basis of ordered up- or down-regulations.
 This implies that the price of the regulating power is known only after the end of the specific operating hour.
 It has been agreed that the price of up-regulation is the most expensive up-regulation bid ordered by the TSO during the specific operating hour.
 All those who have participated in the up-regulation during the specific operating hour receive the same compensation per MWh.
 Respectively the price of down-regulation is the cheapest down-regulation bid ordered by the TSO during the specific operating hour.
 All those who have participated in the down-regulation during the specific operating hour receive the same compensation per MWh.
-The average regulating power prices for up-regulation was $33.3 \in$ /MWh and down-regulation was
+The average regulating power prices for up-regulation was $51.5 \notin$ /MWh (year 2005: $33.3 \notin$ /MWh) and down-regulation was $45.6 \notin$ /MWh (year 2005: $28.5 \notin$ /MWh) in Finland in year 2006.
+The volumes traded in regulation market were for up-regulation 148.6 GWh (year 2005: 217,2 GWh) and for down-regulation 123.5 GWh (year 2005:151.7 GWh) in Finland during the year 2006 (Source: Fingrid Plc.).